 Wake Up Calls

 In late 2015, I was driving down the street with the birth mother in the front seat and my son in the back.
-We had a disagreement about something trivial, but this day, I talked back.
+We disagreed about something trivial, but this day, I talked back.
 How did I, the career woman who had boldly broken down so many barriers in my life, end up here where I was afraid to speak?
 During the disagreement, the birth mother struck me across the face with her hand.
 I pulled over quickly into a nondescript parking lot, got out of the car, and hit my knees for guidance.
 I didn’t fight back–my beloved son was in the back seat–I didn’t even consider it.
 That slap was the beginning of the end of my relationship with the birth mother.

 A few months later, my child threatened to die by suicide.
 He was with his kindergarten teacher.
 He was five years old.
 Months after that, he went from talking about it to acting on it.
 My six-year-old son tried to die by suicide twice.
 He was taken to behavioral health for observation.